Mr-Jack-Black/Jack-Preprocess/README.md

 * `swap {from} {to}` → Replaces all `{from}` substrings with `{to}`.
 * `remove {text}` → Deletes all occurrences of `{text}`.
 * `clear` → Clears the entire output.
-* `stop` → Stops processing any further queued output commands.

-Multiple `#output` directives can be stacked.
-They are executed in the order they were added.

 ### #debug